antononcube/Raku-Graph/README-work.md

 ### CLI

 - [ ] TODO Come up with a meaningful CLI script functionalities exposure
-  - [ ] One script or separate creation and graph-operations scripts?
+  - [X] One script or separate creation and graph-operations scripts?
+    - At first just one script, `graph-creation`.
+    - Later on, one script can be used for, say, both creation and verification.
   - [ ] What is the set of commands?
 - [ ] TODO CLI functionalities
-  - [ ] TODO Graph creation
+  - [X] DONE Graph creation
   - [ ] TODO Graph tests over graphs given with JSON files
-  - [ ] TODO Produce the Graphviz DOT, WL, Mermaid, JSON representations
+  - [ ] DONE Produce the Graphviz DOT, WL, Mermaid, JSON representations
-    - [ ] TODO For specified with parameters graphs
+    - [X] DONE For specified with parameters graphs
     - [ ] TODO For JSON files
-- [ ] TODO Understanding commands like "hamiltonian path" or "grid-graph"
+- [ ] TODO Understanding commands like "hamiltonian path" or "grid graph"
   - Not just "hamiltonian-path" and "grid-graph".

 ### Tests